mihirchronicles/mihirchronicles.github.io/content/bookshelf/fooled-by-randomness.md

 - Mild success can be explainable by skills and labor.
 Wild success is attributable to variance.
 - My lesson from Soros is to start every meeting at my boutique by convincing everyone that we are a bunch of idiots who know nothing and are mistake-prone, but happen to be endowed with the rare privilege of knowing it.
 - When things go our way we reject the lack of certainty.
 - The epiphany I had in my career in randomness came when I understood that I was not intelligent enough, nor strong enough, to even try to fight my emotions.
 Besides, I believe that I need my emotions to formulate my ideas and get the energy to execute them.
-I am just intelligent enough to understand that I have a predisposition to be fooled by randomness-and to accept the fact that I am rather emotional.
-I am dominated by my emotions-but as an aesthete, I am happy about that fact.
+I am just intelligent enough to understand that I have a predisposition to be fooled by randomness – and to accept the fact that I am rather emotional.
+I am dominated by my emotions – but as an aesthete, I am happy about that fact.
 - The problem with information is not that it is diverting and generally useless, but that it is toxic.
 - It certainly takes bravery to remain skeptical; it takes inordinate courage to introspect, to confront oneself, to accept one's limitations.
 Scientists are seeing more and more evidence that we are specifically designed by mother nature to fool ourselves.
 - Bullish or bearish are terms used by people who do not engage in practicing uncertainty, like the television commentators, or those who have no experience in handling risk.
 Alas, investors and businesses are not paid in probabilities; they are paid in dollars.
 - People do not realize that the media is paid to get your attention.
 For a journalist, silence rarely surpasses any word.
 - People often confuse complex ideas that cannot be simplified into a media-friendly statement as symptomatic of a confused mind.
-- This is one of the many reasons that journalism may be the greatest plague we face today-as the world becomes more and more complicated and our minds are trained for more and more simplification.
+- This is one of the many reasons that journalism may be the greatest plague we face today – as the world becomes more and more complicated and our minds are trained for more and more simplification.
 - There is asymmetry.
 Those who die do so very early in the game, while those who live go on living very long.
 Whenever there is asymmetry in outcomes, the average survival has nothing to do with the median survival.
 - People overvalue their knowledge and underestimate the probability of their being wrong.
 - Clearly, an open mind is a necessity when dealing with randomness.
 Popper believed that any idea of Utopia is necessarily closed owing to the fact that it chokes its own refutations.
 The simple notion of a good model for society that cannot be left open for falsification is totalitarian.
 I learned from Popper, in addition to the difference between an open and a closed society, that between an open and a closed mind.